thauffe/cpeg25/programs/README.md

 # Installation manual
-For the CPEG course we need the program python, R, and tracer.
+For the CPEG course we need the programs Python, R, and Tracer.
 This tutorial shows how to install them and the required add-on packages.

 ## 1. Install python 3.12